hbctraining/Intro-to-R-flipped/lessons/06_reading_and_data_inspection.md

 # metadata <- read.csv(file="data/mouse_exp_design.txt")
 ```

+> **NOTE:** RStudio supports the automatic completion of code using the <kbd>Tab</kbd> key.
+This is especially helpful for when reading in files to ensure the correct file path.
+The tab completion feature also provides a shortcut to listing objects, and inline help for functions.
+Tab completion is your friend!
+We encourage you to use it whenever possible.

 Go to your Global environment and click on the name of the data frame you just created.

 <img src="../img/metadata_env.png" width="300">